tohagan/sencha-ico-moon/README.md

 ### Creating a custom icon font for Sencha Touch using IcoMoon

-I typically replace the standard *pictos* font that come standard with *Sencha Touch* since I can select from a larger set of matching icons at Ico Moon.
-Every icon you add increases the loading time of your app so in general only select the ones you need.
+I usually replace the *pictos* font that installs with a new *Sencha Touch* project since I can select from a larger set of matching icons at Ico Moon.
+Just keep in mind that every icon you add increases the loading time of your app.

-You can just use the default names given to each icon but I recommend you consider renaming your icons to the **purpose** you're using them for in your app and given them.
+You can just use the default names given to each icon but I recommend you consider renaming your icons to the *purpose* you're using them for in your app.
 You can do this in Ico Moon.
-This will make your iconCls values more readable and then if you want to change the icon later you can select a new one and give it the old name with no change to the rest of your app.
-I find I make less errors using this approach.
+Then, if you want to change the icon later, you can select a new one and give it the old name with no change to the rest of your app.
+This will make your `iconCls` values more readable and reduce your coding errors.

 To create an icon file for Sencha Touch ...